One of the Big Four.

 - White, yellow, brown, or black skin colors

-- Large hood on the neck with black and white markings on both sides
+- The large hood on the neck with black and white markings on both sides

 - Sharp non-retractable fangs that deliver venom